 Value investing is a well-proven strategy that is clearly evident in the success of Warren Buffet and the Berkshire Hathaway Group.

 If you cannot decipher company accounts and devote the time to researching companies in detail you will not be successful.

 You may find a good company but its share price may not move for years.

 Average trade duration

-Long-Term – Years
+Long-Term – Years to a lifetime

 Effort to maintain the strategy